GoogleChrome/web.dev/src/site/content/en/blog/catalina-system-ui/index.md

 Unfortunately, the default `opsz` value in the new Catalina font is `20`, and Chromium engineers were not prepared to apply `opsz` to the system font.
 This led to smaller sizes displaying too narrow.

 To fix that, Chromium needed to apply `opsz` correctly to the system font.
-This lead to [Issue #1005969](https://crbug.com/1005969) getting fixed.
-Victory!…?
+This led to [Issue #1005969](https://crbug.com/1005969) getting fixed.
+Victory!
+Or was it…?

 ### Not done yet